-LaTonya: [23:47] Part because I think that one of the things that technology does is it allows people to be multiple places and I really want my students to be in my class when they’re in my class.
+LaTonya: [23:47] In part because I think that one of the things that technology does is it allows people to be multiple places and I really want my students to be in my class when they’re in my class.

-[24:25] I sometimes have students who raise her hand and say, “I have a question.
+[24:25] I sometimes have students who raise their hand and say, “I have a question.
 Can I get on my laptop and look up the answer to the question right now?”

 [24:35] I say, “No. You can look it up outside of class though, and really think about it.
 Think about what are the best places to get the answer to this question.”

 [24:44] How do I think about the hits to the answer to this question that I get and how do I make sense of this in a way that makes sense?

 [24:56] There’s sort of like immediacy, I think is something that students are really used to.
 This idea that you want to find something out, you just go look at that right now.

 Derek: [25:06] Right and you have an answer right away.